Key Figures & Certifications

 0%

-2) In 2022, the training of the members of the Executive Board and the Supervisory Board took place during the Supervisory Board meeting of KTM AG.
-Accordingly, all members of the Executive Board as well as five members of the Supervisory Board of PIERER Mobility AG received training.
+2) In 2023, the training of the members of the Executive Board and the Supervisory Board took place during the Supervisory Board meeting of KTM AG.
+Accordingly, all members of the Executive Board as well as the members of the Supervisory Board of PIERER Mobility AG received training.
+The key figures also include training on legal compliance and the Code of Conduct.

 Corruption training by continent